railwayapp/docs/src/pages/develop/cli.md

 ## Local Shell

 Open an interactive subshell loaded with your project's environment variables.
+This allows you to run commands locally that use the same environment variables as your Railway project.

 ```bash
 railway shell